paeony/org.thaliproject.iospackager/readme.md

   `cordova plugin add https://github.com/thaliproject/org.thaliproject.iospackager`

 Subsequent builds will create the package from the node_modules directory of www/jxcore. **Warning: This all happens by shuffling directories around in the background.
-If something goes wrong you ar elikley to be left with your original www directory in a new directory, app, in the root of your cordova project and no www directory.**
+If something goes wrong you are likely to be left with your original www directory in a new directory, app, in the root of your cordova project and no www directory.**

 To stop using the packaging feature, just uninstall the plugin: